 The Contest-Game "Math Kangaroo" originated in France in 1991 and quickly became very popular among students in many European countries.
 Several years later, the association "Kangourou sans frontieres" was founded and it now organizes the event.
 The contest's main purpose is to promote mathematical thinking and stimulate an interest in math, by providing students with an opportunity to compare their abilities against the abilities of other students, from different countries around the world.
 In the past several years, the geography of the participating countries has been extended outside Europe, to USA, Paraguay, Mexico, Canada, etc. In 2011, over six million students and hundreds of mathematicians from 46 countries played the game, world-wide.

-Parents of children attending the circle are asked to complete the Parental Release and Waiver of Liabilities form, sign and send a scanned copy of the signed form to email@example.com.
+Parents of children attending the competition are asked to complete the Parental Release and Waiver of Liabilities form, sign and send a scanned copy of the signed form to email@example.com.
 Your child will not be able to participate if the signed form is not received.

 More information can be found on: